4 Dec - 6 min read

 If you are looking for a more effective and clever way of stretching your Ringgit when buying fruits and vegetables, read on as we will find out which option – be it pre-weighted or loose – offers the best value for your hard-earned cash.

-According to Health Minister Datuk Seri Dr. S. Subramaniam, more than 85 per cent of Malaysians does not consume enough fruits and vegetables daily.
+According to Health Minister Datuk Seri Dr. S. Subramaniam, more than 85 per cent of Malaysians do not consume enough fruits and vegetables daily.
 The practice of eating fruits and vegetables daily can help in reducing the risk of many diseases including certain forms of cancer, cardiovascular disease, diabetes type 2 and obesity.

 So, yes, should you feel that you belong in the subset of Malaysians who do not consume enough fruits and vegetables and would like to extend your lifespan by a few more years, then consider this your first step to leading a healthier lifestyle – by changing your eating and spending habits as well.